 October 19th, 9:00-11:00 am

 ABOUT THE FACILITATOR

-Maggie Pilloton (they/them) is a DEI Educator and Consultant who has over eight years of experience working in Marin County schools.
-Maggie identifies as queer, non-binary, and multiracial.
+Mavi Pilloton (they/them) is a DEI Educator and Consultant who has over eight years of experience working in Marin County schools.
+Mavi identifies as queer, non-binary, and multiracial.
 They are also a full-time graduate student at SF State earning their Master’s in Education, Equity, and Social Justice and is also a basketball coach at Marin Academy.
 They have worked for the Spahr Center for the last year leading educator workshops, developing their Elementary Educator Toolkit, and mentoring students.
-Maggie is excited to partner with CATDC to deliver these workshops!
+Mavi is excited to partner with CATDC to deliver these workshops!

 Life happens.
 We understand that there will be times when you cannot attend a workshop that you have registered and paid for.
 We strive to be as helpful and flexible as possible when things out of your control happen.
 Please visit our FAQ page for detailed information about our cancellation policy and answers to frequently asked questions about enrollment and membership.